Jeonju Jeollabuk-do, South Korea Travel Guide

 Discover Jaman Mural Village's colorful public art and quirky cafes.
 Hike up to Omokdae for panoramic views.

-This itinerary allows for a dive into Jeonju'the culture and cuisine, plus a taste of its natural surroundings.
+This itinerary allows for a deep look at Jeonju'the culture and cuisine, plus a taste of its natural surroundings.

 On Day 3, enjoy a short hike at Moaksan Provincial Park, or a half-day trip to Maisan Provincial Park.